uber-go/fx/modules/task/README.md

 }
 ```

-The async task module is a singleton and a service can intialize only one at this time.
+The async task module is a singleton and a service can initialize only one at this time.
 Users are free to define their own backends and encodings for message passing.

 ## Async function requirements